blackflux/aws-sdk-wrap/README.md

 Updates the global aws config of the underlying `aws-sdk` via `AWS.config.update`.
 In most cases this should not be necessary to use.

+#### sendMessageBatch(msgs: Array, queueUrl: String, options: Object = {})

+Splits `msgs` into groups and calls `sqs.SendMessageBatch` for every group.
+Batch sizes can be modified by the `batchSize` option.
+Failed calls will be retried up to the `maxRetries` option.
+The available sendMessageBatch `options` are detailed below.

 ### Init Options

 #### logger